KevinTungDHR/Relay/bugs.md

 When testing update thunks on the window make sure to include the id in the action if the backend requires a params[:id] which it would normally get from the path.

+Current limitation with how I'm storing the search query in the redux state.
+Queries can happen in multiple modals and one query ends up influencing the others.
+Not an app breaking bug but something to note.
+Best quick fix is to simply clear/reset the search every time the modal is hidden.

 TO DO:
 Need to fix navbar bug when going to client.